georgeromarrr/rsb-landing-page/README.md

 <!-- This section should list any articles or add-ons/plugins that helps you to complete the project.
 This is optional but it will help you in the future.
 For example -->

-- This Project is only intended for a submission for the tech assessment
+- This Project is only intended as a submission for tech assessment
 - [Node.js](https://nodejs.org/)

 ## Contact